 Amanda Craig is a British novelist, short-story writer critic.
 Born in South Africa in 1959, she grew up in Italy, where her parents worked for the UN, and was educated at Bedales School and Clare College Cambridge.

 She still reviews children’s books for The New Statesman, and literary fiction for The Observer, but is mostly a full-time novelist.
-Her last novel, Hearts And Minds, was long-listed for the Bailey’s Prize for Women’s Fiction.
+Her seventh novel, Hearts And Minds, was long-listed for the Bailey’s Prize for Women’s Fiction, and her eighth, The Lie of the Land, was a Radio 4 Book At Bedtime, a YOU Magazine Book Club choice and picked by six national newspapers as a Book of the Year in 2018.

 Each novel can be read separately but is part of an interconnected contemporary cast of characters, in which minor protagonists become major.
 Though her novels often contain a detective or genre plot, they are literary fiction, most often compared to Dickens and Balzac.
 She is regarded as a state of the nation novelist, commenting on the gulf between rich and poor.